deneha/azure-guidance/best-practices-monitoring.md

 All monitoring data should be time-stamped in the same way.
 For consistency, record all dates and times by using Coordinated Universal Time.
 This will help to enable you to more easily trace sequences of events.

-> **Note**: Computers operating in different timezones and networks might not be synchronized, so you should not depend on using timestamps alone for correlating instrumentation data that spans multiple machines.
+> [AZURE.NOTE] Computers operating in different timezones and networks might not be synchronized, so you should not depend on using timestamps alone for correlating instrumentation data that spans multiple machines.

 ### What information should the instrumentation data include?
 Consider the following points when deciding which instrumentation data you need to collect: